Bengals beat Ravens to avoid coin flip, set up home rematch

+CINCINNATI (AP) — The Cincinnati Bengals built a big lead and came out flat in the second half, but held off the division rival Baltimore Ravens to close the season on an eight-game winning streak.

+Their reward?
+Hosting the Ravens again in the first round of the playoffs.

-CINCINNATI (AP) — Joe Burrow threw for a touchdown and Joe Mixon ran for another as the Cincinnati Bengals took advantage of four Baltimore turnovers to beat the Ravens 27-16 on Sunday and set up a rematch in the first round of the playoffs next week.
+Joe Burrow threw for a touchdown and Joe Mixon ran for another as the Bengals took advantage of four Ravens turnovers to win 27-16 on Sunday.

+The two-time AFC North champion and defending AFC champion Bengals (12-4) returned to the field where, six days earlier, Buffalo Bills safety Damar Hamlin suffered cardiac arrest.
+The frightening episode led to their game against the Bills being suspended and later canceled.

-The AFC North champion Bengals (12-4) — playing on the same field where Buffalo's Damar Hamlin suffered cardiac arrest in a horrifying scene six days ago — beat a Ravens team that rested some key players ahead of the postseason.
+On Sunday, the Bengals beat a Ravens team that rested some key players ahead of the postseason and avoided a coin flip to determine the site of their playoff game against Baltimore.

 Baltimore was without its two top quarterbacks.
 Lamar Jackson hasn’t practiced since his knee injury in a Dec.
 4 game against the Broncos, and it’s unclear whether he will be available for the playoffs.
 Backup Tyler Huntley has also been banged up and was inactive on Sunday.
 The Ravens also rested two of their biggest offensive weapons, Mark Andrews and J.K.
 Dobbins.